We live for shots of pleasure. Shots that brighten our life compared to the dull, everyday, of happiness.

 We are the “experience generation”

 We want the travels and the photographs, the theme parks and the conferences, the gatherings and the protests.
 We want to go and experience something.
+We want vacation in luxurious villa in Thailand,because we heard all the best recommendations for it.
 I’m pretty sure it’s why social movements have been doing so well recently.

 Rather than because people actually have a passion for the movement, it’s probably because most of them are bored and want something better to do to feel included in a larger community and get an experience.
 Nothing wrong with that.
 Just saying.